jimeh/common-flow/common-flow.md

 into account how a lot of open source projects use git.

-TL;DR: Common-Flow is basically GitHub Flow with the addition of versioned releases, maintenance releases for old versions, and without the requirement to deploy to production all the time.
+TL;DR: Common-Flow is basically GitHub Flow with the addition of versioned releases, optional release branches should you need them, and without the requirement to deploy to production all the time.

 Terminology
 -----------